 - Prior experience of working with other Motorsport teams is mandatory.
 F1 comes at the top of the racing sports hierarchy and therefore the team is made up of the best.

 - Such a high position calls for experience.
 So, you must have a strong resume.
 Experience of volunteering for race events or in undertaking projects for Motorsport teams could increase your probability of getting selected.

 - Becoming an F1 race engineer could be your goal but it can never be the starting point of your career.
 You have to work your way up.
 So, hard work and persistence is the key and that calls for a strong passion.

 In short, the dream of becoming an F1 race engineer is a long and tough journey to make but at the end of this journey awaits something worth all the efforts.

 Here are the salary details and job perks of being an F1 Race Engineer:

 - Being a part of a crew which receives such huge worldwide coverage you are going to get a lot of attention.
 Popularity is something which comes with this job.

 - Who doesn’t like to travel?
 F1 races happen all around the world.
 So, you will get to travel and see the world while working.
 Just how cool is that!

-Thus, here is all that you need to know on how to become an F1 race engineer from the qualifications and salary to job perks and roles and responsibilities.
-Want to study a degree in Automotive Engineering?
+Want to study for a degree in Automotive Engineering?
 Reach out to our Leverage Edu experts and we will assist you in cherry-picking the right course and university as per your interests and aspirations!
 Sign up for a free session with us now!